 Always Ready, Always Waiting - Ready For Launch

-Delta-09 & Minuteman Missile National Historic Site - The Story Continues
+Delta-09 & Minuteman Missile National Historic Site - Preserving the Cold War

-In 1993 the United States Air Force and the Rocky Mountain Regional Office of the National Park Service initiated studies to determine whether Launch Control Facility Delta-01 and Delta-09 could be preserved as a unit of the National Park Service.
+In 1993 the United States Air Force and the National Park Service initiated studies to determine whether Launch Control Facility Delta-01 and Delta-09 could be preserved as a unit of the National Park Service.
 On November 9, 1999 Congress designated Delta-01 and Delta-09 as Minuteman Missile National Historic Site and the bill was signed into law by President Bill Clinton.

 Slight modifications have been made to Delta-09 to prepare it for interpretation as a static display.
 The launcher closure has been permanently fixed in a partially open position, in agreement with the START Treaty, and a glass and aluminum viewing enclosure was installed over the opening in 2001.
 A deactivated training missile was installed in the launch tube in 2001.
 The glass viewing enclosure allows visitors to see into the launcher to view the training missile.